yannvanhalewyn/yannvanhalewyn/README.md

 **Let's Build Cool Things Together! 🚀**

-Passionate about product development I offer a wide spectrum of knowledge, experience and skills.
-From infrastructure to UI/UX.
-From conception to released product
+Passionate about product development, I offer a wide spectrum of knowledge, experience and skills.
+From infrastructure to UI/UX, from conception to released product, I provide value every step of the way.

-I combine my intuition with my experience to develop simplicity in complex systems in order to produce robust functional solutions.
-Additionally my passion and empathic qualities are leveraged for optimizing the experience of the end user.
+I love untangling complexity to create simple solutions that just work.
+For me the best code isn't just functional, it feels right to use.
+I bring genuine empathy and intuition to every project, always thinking about the real people on the other side of the screen and how I can make their day a little easier.

 ---

 # 💼 Experience

-I'm a self thought software developer with 10 years experience, 7+ were spent writing **Clojure / Clojurescript** as I believe this to be the best tool for many jobs.
+I'm a self-taught software developer with 10 years experience, 8+ were spent writing **Clojure / Clojurescript** as I believe this to be the best tool for many jobs.
 Besides that I have worked in just about any modern tech stack:

 - Ruby on/off Rails
 - Python